JaySeeCode/Personal-Site/README.md

 # Personal-Site
-A simple personal website with resume and links to portfolio projects.
+A simple personal website with resume and links to portfolio projects.<br>
+Check it out at: https://jayseecode.github.io/Personal-Site/